RadioactiveJelly/ravenfield-voicepack-template/README.md

 | KillBank              | Plays when a bot gets a kill.
 Only one bot can callout at a time to prevent spamming.       |
 | FriendlyFireBank      | Plays when you damage a friendly bot.        |

+**Important Note:** For directional callouts, you need 8 clips no more, no less.
+You need to place them in this order:
+1) North
+2) North Eeast
+3) East
+4) South East
+5) South
+6) South West
+7) West
+8) North West

 Now let's go through the announcer lines.

 | SoundBank Name        | When Does It Play?  |